Bad Design Is Everywhere.

 - To listen past the confident sales pitches

-- And to always protect yourself by keeping design expectations, costs, fees, dates, and any other agreement details in writing, whether in text, email, or contract.
+- To keep design expectations, costs, fees, dates, and any other agreement details in writing, whether in text, email, or contract.

-Be the hen.
-A smart, careful, confident hen.
 Don’t get eaten.
+Be the smart, careful, confident hen.